Enumerative geometry via the moduli space of super Riemann surfaces: Introduction

-{\em Outline:} In Section~\ref{sec:theta} we define the classes $\Theta_{g,n}$ required for the definition of the polynomials $V^\Theta_{g,n}$.
-Section~\ref{hypspin} contains the proof that the bundle $E_{g,n}\to\modm_{g,n}^{\text{spin}}$ naturally extends to $\overline{\modm}_{g,n}^{\text{spin}}$.
-In Section~\ref{hypspin}, spin structures on hyperbolic surfaces are studied from a gauge theoretic viewpoint.
-This viewpoint brings in Higgs bundles techniques which achieves a number of goals: it relates the sheaf cohomologies arising from a flat structure and a holomorphic structure on a bundle, such as \eqref{canis}; it relates hyperbolic metrics on a non-compact Riemann surface $\Sigma=\overline{\Sigma}-D$ to bundles on the compact pair $(\overline{\Sigma},D)$; it naturally produces bundles on the orbifold curve $(\cc,D)\to(\overline{\Sigma},D)$ which makes a connection with the construction in Section~\ref{sec:theta}.
-In Section~\ref{mirz} we give details of Mirzakhani's techniques which are need in the proofs of Theorem~\ref{main} and Corollary~\ref{thetakdv}.
-Section~\ref{sec:sup} contains the recursion of Stanford and Witten between volumes of moduli spaces of super hyperbolic surfaces analogous to Mirzakhani's recursions between volumes of moduli spaces of hyperbolic surfaces which gives the proof of Theorem~\ref{main}.
-The proof of Corollary~\ref{thetakdv} is presented in Section~\ref{sec:kdv}.
-The relationship to topological recursion is given in Section~\ref{TR}. \\ \\
+In Section~\ref{sec:theta} we define the classes $\Theta_{g,n}$ required for the definition of the polynomials $V^\Theta_{g,n}$.
+In Section~\ref{sec:hypspin} spin structures on hyperbolic surfaces are studied from a gauge theoretic viewpoint which brings in Higgs bundles techniques to achieve a number of goals: it relates the sheaf cohomologies arising from a flat structure and a holomorphic structure on a bundle; it relates hyperbolic metrics on a non-compact Riemann surface $\Sigma=\overline{\Sigma}-D$ to bundles on the compact pair $(\overline{\Sigma},D)$; it naturally produces bundles on the orbifold curve $(\cc,D)\to(\overline{\Sigma},D)$ which makes a connection with the construction of $\Theta_{g,n}$ in Section~\ref{sec:theta}.
+The proof in Section~\ref{sec:hypspin} of the isomorphism \eqref{canis} does not directly follow from Simpson's theorem.
+Instead, we embed the rank one bundle on the right hand side of \eqref{canis} inside a rank two bundle to which Simpson's theorem is applied.
+The main outcome of Section~\ref{sec:hypspin} is the proof that the bundle $E_{g,n}\to\modm_{g,n,\vec{o}}^{\text{spin}}$ naturally extends to $\overline{\modm}_{g,n,\vec{o}}^{\text{spin}}$, and the proof that the natural Euler form on $E_{g,n}$ also extends, which is given in Theorem~\ref{eulerfc}.
+Together these lead to the proof of Theorem~\ref{volequal}.
+In Section~\ref{sec:mirz} we recall details of Mirzakhani's techniques and the recursion of Stanford and Witten between volumes of moduli spaces of super hyperbolic surfaces analogous to Mirzakhani's recursions between volumes of moduli spaces of hyperbolic surfaces.
+Section~\ref{sec:kdv} follows Mirzakhani's methods to show that the top degree terms in the recursion \eqref{volrec} are equivalent to a collection of Virasoro operators annihilating $Z^\Theta$, which is necessary for the proof of Theorem~\ref{main}.
+Section~\ref{sec:TR} contains the final details of the proof of Theorem~\ref{main} as a consequence of Theorems~\ref{thetatau} and \ref{spectral}.
+The main technique used in the proof of Theorem~\ref{main}, via Theorem~\ref{spectral}, is topological recursion which conveniently encodes the Givental factorisation \cite{GivGro} of partition functions of CohFTs, defined in \eqref{partfun}, into a complex curve equipped with extra structure, known as a spectral curve.
+The appearance of topological recursion is extremely natural in this case, since it turns out to be directly related to the Laplace transform of the recursion \eqref{volrec}, which is stated in Theorem~\ref{thetaspec}. \\ \\